Strawberries in the Country

 There was a time that the strawberries were picked by hand by the women of the congregation from strawberry patches from farms in the area.
 Most women supplied a few quarts each.
 As years pass that labor intensive project - and less farmers raising strawberries - forced the festival committee to look to local vendors to purchase the red fruit.

-Judy Wambeam could be found behind the bake sale table
+Judy Wambeam could be found behind the bake sale table and helping with the quilt sale. |

 "There is such a nice group of young people working here - and that's been true over all these years," said Doris.
 "It definitely is a generational effort.
 We do what the people ask for.
 This year we had the suggestion of adding quilts that the women of the church make during the year for missions, so we thought that was a great idea."
 Also added in the last couple years are take-outs, where people from as far away as Albert Lea, Dexter and points east have come to take the yummy foods home.
 Official serving started at 4 p.m., ending at 7 p.m., but earlier in the afternoon St. Marks Lutheran Home in Albert Lea, Prairie Manor Nursing Home in Blooming Prairie and other facilities had residents bussed in for a meal.